graft-project/DesignDocuments/RFCs/[RFC-005-DF]-Disqualification-Flow.md

 1. The transaction cannot contain any key images.
 2. The transaction has zero mining fee.
 3. Field **transaction_extra** of the transaction must contain:
-    1. At least one value or list of public identification keys of supernodes to be disqualified.
+    1. One or more values of public identification keys of supernodes to be disqualified.
     2. Data for validating qualification sample such as current blockchain height and hash.
 This data can vary depending on the qualification sample which generates **_disqualification transaction_**.
-    3. List of public identification keys of supernodes from the qualification sample voted for disqualification and their signatures of the data in 1. and 2..
-The signature signs by supernode private identification key.
+    3. List of public identification keys of supernodes in the qualification sample, voted for disqualification and their signatures of the data in 1. and 2..
+The data is signed by supernode private identification key.

 ## Disqualification Transaction Validation